PrimeTDMomega/valor-client/README.md

 Valor Client is a free, open-source, Minecraft 1.12.2 utility hacked client in the form of a 1.12.2 forge mod made for the anarchy environment.
 It Has a long list of utility and pvp modules for anarchy servers.
 ## Installation

- 1. Install Minecraft 1.12.2
+ 1. Download the .jar file from the  [releases](https://github.com/PrimeTDMomega/valor-client/releases)  tab
- 2. Install the latest Forge for 1.12.2  [(download)](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html)
+ 2. Windows: Press  `Windows + R`  and type in  `%appdata%`  open the  `.minecraft/mods`  folder.
- 3. Get the latest Valor Client version here  [(download)](https://github.com/PrimeTDMomega/valor-client/releases)
+     -   MacOS: Open Finder and open the  `minecraft/mods`  folder.
- 4. Put the file in your `.minecraft/mods` folder
+ 3. -   Press  `RSHIFT`  to open the ClickGUI
- 5. **ENJOY !**
+ 4. The command prefix is `.`

  ## Contributions
  ### Clone Repository